AAAI-21 is pleased to present the following series of invited panels:

 Vice President of the Chinese Association of AI (CAAI), China

-Fuchun Sun is a full professor in the Department of Computer Science and Technology, Tsinghua University, Beijing, China.
-His research interests include robot active sensing, cross modal learning and skill learning for robot manipulations.
+Fuchun Sun is a full professor in the Department of Computer Science and Technology at Tsinghua University, Beijing, China.
+His research interests include robot active sensing, cross-modal learning, and skill learning for robot manipulations.
 In the past ten years, he has published two books and over 300 papers.
-He received Andy Chi best paper award by IEEE Instrumentation & Measurement Society in 2017.
-His team won the first place in track 2 of IROS 2016 and 2019 robotic grasping and manipulation competition.
+He received the Andy Chi best paper award by IEEE Instrumentation & Measurement Society in 2017.
+His team won first place in track 2 of IROS 2016 and 2019 robotic grasping and manipulation competition.

-He was elected as IEEE Fellow in 2018 and CAAI Fellow in 2019.
+He was elected an IEEE Fellow in 2018 and CAAI Fellow in 2019.
 He is now the Vice-Chairman of Chinese Association of Artificial Intelligence, EIC of the international journal of Cognitive Computation and Systems, and also serves as AEs in IEEE Trans.
 On Fuzzy Systems, IEEE Trans.
-On Systems, Mans and Cybernetics: Systems and IEEE Transaction on Cognitive and Development Systems.
+On Systems, Mans, and Cybernetics: Systems and IEEE Transaction on Cognitive and Development Systems.

 Advisor, National Institution for Transforming India (NITI Aayog)